isomerpages/moe-bukitpanjangpri/pages/faq.md

 4\.
 How do I apply to be a parent volunteer in your school?

-If your child is born in Year 2018, the parent volunteer application period had ended on 30 April 2023. <br><br>
+If your child is born in Year 2018, the parent volunteer application period had ended on 30 April 2023.<br>

-If your child is born in Year 2019, the application period will commence in 2024 Term 1.
-Please email bpps@moe.edu.sg to confirm the application period in late January 2025.
+If your child is born in Year 2019, the application period will commence in early March 2024.
+The online application will be available on the school website https://www.bukitpanjangpri.moe.edu.sg/partners-corner/application-forms/ when application period is open.<br>